-- providing and administering the Plan for you; - to enable the conduct of security operations, such as using your IP address to help identify you when you log in to PlanViewer; - identifying you when you contact us; - helping us with our internal research and analysis; and - developing new services.
+- providing and administering the Plan for you; - to enable the conduct of security operations, such as using your IP address to help identify you when you log in to PlanViewer; - identifying you when you contact us; - helping us with our internal research and analysis; - to increase member engagement, for example to encourage members to be more aware of their holistic financial needs; and - developing new services.

-Fidelity may, as controller, also process your information pursuant to its legitimate interests:
+Fidelity may also process your information pursuant to its legitimate interests:

-- to help with its internal research and analysis; and - to develop new services and products.
+- to help with its internal research and analysis; - to develop new services and products; and - to enable a consistent and integrated service to customers who hold multiple accounts with Fidelity.